This Kale Soup with Kielbasa is quick and flavorful. It has kale, kielbasa, chickpeas, and tomatoes plus a bit of chili powder to warm it all up.

 - Chop the kielbasa into 1/2 inch pieces.
 Add it to the kale.
 Stir and cover.
 Stir occasionally.
 If the kielbasa starts to darken, reduce the heat to low.

 - Mince the garlic.
 Add it and the chili powder to the kale.
 Stir.
-Add the hot broth from the microwave.
+Add the hot stock from the microwave.
 Stir.
 Cover and cook on high until simmering.

 - Open the diced tomatoes and add them to the pot.
 Open the chickpeas.
 Strain them and add them to the pot.